Fradique Coutinho (São Paulo Metro)

-Fradique Coutinho is a metro station on Line 4 (Yellow) of the São Paulo Metro operated by ViaQuatro.
+Fradique Coutinho is a metro station on Line 4 (Yellow) of the São Paulo Metro operated by Motiva Linha 4.
 The station is located at Rua dos Pinheiros, 623 in the Pinheiros neighborhood.
 Although originally slated to open in 2010, the station was not inaugurated until 15 November 2014.

 History

 The station construction were put at hold in 2007, when a report about the metallic structures was published, indicating the possibility of an "accident of unpredictable proportions".
 Metro and ViaQuatro disqualified the conclusion of the report and ensured that there was safety in the station.
 Specialists heard by Folha de S. Paulo said that there was no risk.

 In the same year, the construction work in Rua dos Pinheiros lasted longer than the predicted after the asphalt broke after the passage of excavation equipment in the area, known as shield or "tatuzão".
 Any house was interdicted because of this problem.
 The same track had been closed for more than a year for construction work since June 2005 and has caused many traffic problems in the neighbourhood.
 In November 2005, an excavator that worked in the construction broke a Comgás pipe.

 The opening was scheduled to 2010, but was delayed to 2012, 2014, and was predicted to open on the second semester of 2013, along with Oscar Freire station.
 The State Government scheduled the station opening for 25 September 2014 but, two days before, Governor Geraldo Alckmin announced the new prediction, this time for October.
 This new prediction also did not happen and, on 23 October 2014, the administration announced a new delay, this time for November.